noaa-pifsc/pifsc-oracle-docker-deployments/README.md

 ## Overview
 When the PIFSC Oracle data center was moved to the cloud it was no longer feasible to deploy/upgrade/rollback databases and APEX applications directly from local workstations via the PIFSC network connection.
 In an effort to automate the process and move it closer to the database/application servers the Oracle Docker Deployment Process (ODP) was developed.
 The ODP can be executed by running a single script on the local client that will execute a series of commands.
 This project can be used as a basis to implement the automated process for a specific Oracle data system

+## Resources
+-   ODP Version Control Information:
+    -   URL: https://github.com/noaa-pifsc/pifsc-oracle-docker-deployments
+    -   Version 1.0 (git tag: pifsc_oracle_docker_deployment_v1.0)
+-   [Docker Oracle Deployment Diagram](./diagrams/docker_oracle_deployment_diagram.drawio.png)
+    -   [Docker Oracle Deployment Diagram Source File](./diagrams/docker_oracle_deployment_diagram.drawio)

-## Prerequisites
+## Platform Requirements
 -   Remote docker host running in OCI that has connectivity to the corresponding OCI database instance
     -   dos2unix
     -   git
+-   Windows/Linux machine serving as the local client
+    -   bash
     -   PuTTY
         -   PuTTY secure copy client (Pscp) - a file transfer utility
         -   PuTTY Link (Plink) - a command line connection tool to execute commands on a given remote docker host
--   Windows/Linux machine with bash installed serving as the local client

-## Resources
--   ODP Version Control Information:
-    -   URL: https://github.com/noaa-pifsc/pifsc-oracle-docker-deployments
-		-   Version 1.0 (git tag: pifsc_oracle_docker_deployment_v1.0)
--   [Docker Oracle Deployment Diagram](./diagrams/docker_oracle_deployment_diagram.drawio.png)
-    -   [Docker Oracle Deployment Diagram Source File](./diagrams/docker_oracle_deployment_diagram.drawio)

-## Prerequisites
+## Data System Prerequisites
 -   The git database/app project must have automated SQLPlus scripts to deploy/upgrade/rollback the database/app
     -   The given schema(s) on the target database instance must be in the correct state for the desired script to run (e.g. blank database for new deployments, required database version for upgrades/rollbacks, etc.)
     -   If there are different versions of the automated SQLPlus scripts for the different environments (development, QA, production) they must incorporate the corresponding environment abbreviation (dev, qa, prod) in the script name so the appropriate script can be run for each environment (e.g. deploy_apex_qa_v1.5.sql for deploying version 1.5 of the APEX app to the qa environment)